 It usually takes a great amount of force to injure the posterior cruciate ligament in the following ways:

 - A direct blow to the bent knee in an automobile injury

-- A sports injury in which the knee is bent
+- A sports-related injury in which the knee bends

 - Pulling on the ligament in a twisting injury or hyperextension

 The doctor will evaluate your injury by checking for knee instability while comparing the findings to the uninjured knee.
 In PCL injuries, the knee will sag backward when bent.
 In addition, it can slide further back when the knee bends at greater than a 90-degree angle.
 X-rays cannot show the actual ligament but can reveal if the ligament has torn off a piece of the bone at the time of the injury.
 Such an event is called having an “avulsion fracture” of bone.

 An MRI is the best way to assess ligamentous injury in the knee joint.
 It uses radio waves and a strong magnet to visualize bones and soft tissue.
 If the injury is at least 3 months old, however, it may not show up on MRI scanning.Natural Treatment of Cruciate Ligament Injury

 The best treatment for an anterior cruciate ligament tear depends on the person’s needs.
 Athletes usually want to get back into sports.
 Older people may just want to be able to return to normal activities without problems.
 The treatment of ACL sprain can be nonsurgical or surgical.

 A torn anterior cruciate ligament does not heal without having surgery to it.
 Even so, people with a low activity level or people who are elderly can tolerate having their ACL torn if the joint is basically stable.
 The doctor might recommend a knee brace to enhance the stability of the knee.
 Crutches or a walker limits the amount of weight bearing on the affected leg.